-- The National Planning Policy Framework states that planning should seek to development is located where the need to travel will be minimised and the use of sustainable transport modes can be maximised.
+- 15.1 The National Planning Policy Framework states that planning should seek to development is located where the need to travel will be minimised and the use of sustainable transport modes can be maximised.
 Development should be located and designed where practical to create safe and secure layouts which minimise conflicts between traffic and pedestrians.
 Where appropriate local parking standards should be applied to secure appropriate levels of parking.
 This is reflected in Core Policy 7 and Local Plan policies T2 and T8.
-Paragraph 111 of the National Planning Policy Framework states that 'Development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe'. - The application was accompanied with a Transport Assessment and travel Plan which has been considered by the Highways Officer and no objections are raised in highways terms.
-The change in vehicle trip rates is considered to be acceptable for a town centre location and the impact of traffic movements from the development on the local area is considered to be negligible. - The proposal shows 20 parking spaces provided with the proposal.
+Paragraph 111 of the National Planning Policy Framework states that 'Development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe'. - 15.2 The application was accompanied by a Transport Assessment and Travel Plan which has been considered by the Highways Officer and no objections are raised in highways terms.
+The change in vehicle trip rates is considered to be acceptable for a town centre location and the impact of traffic movements from the development on the local area is considered to be negligible. - 15.3 The proposal shows 20 parking spaces provided with the proposal.
 Discussions have been held with the applicant to finalise the allocation of spaces to the development and it was agreed that 12 spaces would be provided to the residential development and 8 spaces to the 4 commercial units.
 This split is secured by way of a proposed condition.
 In accordance with the parking standard, flat developments in the town centre have a parking requirement of 0 spaces due to its sustainable location and closeness to services and public transport.
-This scheme provides 12 residential spaces in spite of this and the provision of these spaces is considered to be a benefit. - The proposal shows the provision of 117 cycle paring spaces with 111 being allocated to the flats and 6 to the commercial units.
+This scheme provides 12 residential spaces in spite of this and the provision of these spaces is considered to be a benefit. - 15.4 The proposal shows the provision of 117 cycle parking spaces with 111 being allocated to the flats and 6 to the commercial units.
 These are securely provided.
-Visitor cycle spaces are also provided on the Burlington Avenue frontage and the level of cycle parking and the nature of its design are considered to be acceptable. - The proposal is proposed to be serviced from Burlington Avenue and the scheme includes the provision of a layby on the western side of the site that would allow delivery and service vehicles to pull into and not congest the road itself and this layby is technically acceptable and would ease potential issues on High Street with such vehicles accessing the site.
+Visitor cycle spaces are also provided on the Burlington Avenue frontage and the level of cycle parking and the nature of its design are considered to be acceptable. - 15.5 The proposal is proposed to be serviced from Burlington Avenue and the scheme includes the provision of a layby on the western side of the site that would allow delivery and service vehicles to pull into and not congest the road itself and this layby is technically acceptable and would ease potential issues on High Street with such vehicles accessing the site.
+The provision of the layby for deliveries and service vehicles addresses the objection received which states that there is no significant official space for deliveries to the flats/shops.